erichlof/THREE.js-RayMarching-Renderer/README.md

 * Add simple FPS-style flying controls for desktop and mobile.
 * Instead of setting up meshes with Phong Material, use Three.js's new Standard Material (physically-based parameters).
 * Allow automatic adjustable resolution when the camera moves.
 Lower resolution while moving, higher resolution while still - so that the image converges to a high-quality render while static.

+This project is in the early Alpha stage.
+More features, examples, coming soon...